Cherreads

 "What about Rudeus…"

-Ghislaine shifted her head slightly, then voice was low.
+Ghislaine shifted her head slightly.

 "Mad Sword King."